RajDev12/music-accessories-ecommerce-app-nextJS/README.md

 # or
 bun dev
 ```

-# Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.
 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Deploy on Vercel
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Steps to test on local environment=>>>
+## Steps to test on local environment
- npx create-next-app@latest myapp
- npm install --legacy-peer-deps
+1. Run the following commands:
+    - `npx create-next-app@latest myapp`
+    - `npm install --legacy-peer-deps`
- import { urlFor } from '../../lib/client';
+    - `import { urlFor } from '../../lib/client';`
- npm install react-icons
+    - `npm install react-icons`

-Configure the stripe api for the payment gateway
+2. Configure the stripe API for the payment gateway:
-at line 18 of stripe.js ,update project id
+    - At line 18 of stripe.js, update project id
-at line 15 ,update shipping rate  and also update the currency type
+    - At line 15, update shipping rate and currency type
-ctrl+shift+I =to open inspect in chrome
+3. Press `ctrl+shift+I` to open inspect in Chrome